ghettozad/ghettozad/README.md

 - 👋 Hi, I’m @ghettozad
-- 👀 I’m interested in everything coding thast i will need to get a solid job
+- 👀 I’m interested in everything coding that i will need to learn
 - 🌱 I’m currently learning the basics to get my foot in the door
 - 💞️ I’m looking to collaborate on any and all projects...free labor :]
 - 📫 How to reach me ghettozad@gmail.com